The Legend of Long John

 The not-so-legendary story of John Daly losing $1.65 million (!!) in Vegas after losing to Tiger at TPC Harding Park

-When it comes to golf history, TPC Harding Park doesn’t have much of it.
-But what this week’s PGA Championship venue lacks in quantity, it makes up for in quality.
+When it comes to professional golf history, TPC Harding Park doesn’t have much of it—the storied course is better known by locals as site for the annual San Francisco City Championship.
+But what the 2020 PGA Championship venue lacks in quantity, it makes up for in quality.
 Allow us to explain.

 GOLF FIGHT!!
-If there was any doubt controversy sells, check the view count on that video on YouTube.
-Over 1.3 million.
+If there was any doubt controversy sells, check the view count on that video on YouTube—2 million!
 Not bad for a “meaningless” golf match.

 Six years earlier, Harding Park was also the site of what is arguably one of Tiger Woods’ greatest reactions to a golf shot in his career (sixth-best, according to Alex Myers, who knows nothing).
 The twirl heard ‘round the world: